pmandreoli/Documentation/source/CMDB_IN_CONF.rst

 Run the role
 ------------

-* run the cmdb role using *ansible-playbook* with input ``indigopass-deploy/indigopaas-deploy/ansible/playbooks/deploy-cmdb.yml``
+* Run the cmdb role using *ansible-playbook* with input ``indigopass-deploy/indigopaas-deploy/ansible/playbooks/deploy-cmdb.yml``
-* run the cpr role using *ansible-playbook* with input ``indigopass-deploy/indigopaas-deploy/ansible/playbooks/deploy-cpr.yml``
+* Run the cpr role using *ansible-playbook* with input ``indigopass-deploy/indigopaas-deploy/ansible/playbooks/deploy-cpr.yml``

 CMDB configuration
 ------------------
-1. login in cmdb VM
+1. Login in cmdb VM
-2. create a directory called **cmdb-data**
+2. Create a directory called **cmdb-data**
 3. Compile and move in  the following 3 .json files:

 *image.json*